A B C D E-F G H I-J-K L M N-O P-Q R S T-U-V W-X Y-Z

 Mary Magdalene's Anglican Church and was active in the Churchwoman's Guild

 and the Woman's Auxiliary.
-Mrs. Young is
+Mrs. Young is survived

-Richmond, children of her daughter Milly (Mrs. Rae
+children of her daughter Milly (Mrs. Rae Richmond)

-Newcastle, the last of a family of nine sisters and two brothers.
+the last of a family of nine sisters and two brothers.
 Mrs. Young's

 funeral service will be conducted at St. Mary Magdalene's Anglican Church by